apache/trafficserver/doc/release-notes/upgrading.en.rst

   Moved away from the binary serialization mechanism used to comunicate between |TS| and the tools to a JSON-RPC text based protocol.
 Underlying
   Unix Domain Socket protocol remains the same.
 Check :ref:`jsonrpc-protocol` for more details.

+* Other changes

+  * It is now a fatal error when ATS cannot bind or listen to a configured port
+  * Propagate socket options specified in :ts:cv:`proxy.config.net.sock_option_flag_in` to newly accepted connections

 API Changes
 -----------
 The following APIs have changed, either in semantics, interfaces, or both.